 It may first serve beneficial to define American values as well as how these values can be “reflected” or “determined” in a given pop culture text.
 It is simple to define values as an individual’s moral compass; these values help determine an individual’s decisions and influence their daily lives.
 Some values have been passed on for generations (traditional values), some vary between countries and religions, but no individual thinks exactly alike another.
 American values thus must be generalized, as some citizens will certainly not agree with how the majority of their country thinks.
 One may argue that producers create pop culture texts that force the audience to question their perception and alter their values, an example of pop culture determining American values.
 However the opposite could be equally true, where pop culture simply echoes the thoughts of its audience: a reflection of American values.
 Pop culture often reflects American values in order to create a comfortable and respectable product that consumers will purchase.

 Despite the apparent American values shown in pop culture texts, some argue that these productions also act to change these very values.
 Keith Booker claims that the “Culture Industry” seeks to raise young Americans to be active consumers that support society.
 Booker’s claim that movies such as WALL-E or Toy Story raise children to become active consumers may seem a bit far-fetched, but there is no doubt that successful family films rake in millions simply from merchandise.
 However, rather than mindlessly molding toddlers into consumers of pop culture, wouldn’t it be more reasonable to conclude that pop culture encourages short-term purchase of merchandise?
 By presenting relatable and comforting characters and stories, a children’s movie serves as the most effective advertisement for its own merchandise.
 By simply showcasing the American values that children were raised with, pop culture producers allow children to compare themselves to and thus further appreciate characters in pop culture.
 As a result, children are much more likely to find interest in merchandise involving these characters.
 Rather than establishing life-long consumer mentalities, family films produce a strong short-term interest in the pop culture text.
 Whether it’s an action figure or a DVD release, pop culture films will drive their audience to invest in their products.
 Thus, producers implement American values into their works in order to bond with their audience and gain short-term profit.
 Although Booker claims pop culture attempts to alter the views of its audience in order to support the “Culture Industry,” in fact the media utilizes American values in order to satisfy the audience and make profit simultaneously.
+Pay attention to the internal logic of this paragraph.
+You move back and forth a bit too quickly between changing values and reflecting values for profit.
+Rather than going back and forth, set up the paragraph with the counterargument, with Booker, and then respond to it in the second half.